Page images

 Hope humbly then, with trembling pinions foar;

-Wait the great teacher, Death, and God adore !
+Wait the great teacher, Death, and God adore!

 But gives that hope to be thy bleffing now.

-Hope fprings eternal in the human breast;
+Hope fprings eternal in the human breaft;

 Man never is, but always to be blest;